Overcome The Feeling That Your Are Not Good Enough

 Can you see where this is going?

-Life is nothing but pain when you possess the toxic belief that you are inferior to other people.
+Life is nothing but pain when you own the toxic belief that you are inferior to other people.
 Imagine the anxiety that arises when worrying about being less than others.

-But here’s the thing – you ARE enough.
+But here’s the thing – you ARE enough, even if you’re not feeling it.
 Not because you graduated with good grades or for dating someone gorgeous.
 Also not because your company makes 2 million dollars in revenue or for getting your dream job.

 You are good enough because of you!
 Because you have value as a human because you’re special in your way, and there’s no one else like you in the world.